-Studies that evaluate the efficacy of a treatment to prevent disease are difficult and take many years to complete.
-These studies are needed to fully understand the efficacy of Chinese medicine.
+Studies that evaluate the efficacy of a treatment to prevent disease are complicated and take many years to complete.
+These studies are needed to understand the efficacy of Chinese medicine fully.

 Chinese medicine and other therapies that might be used as alternative therapies are most commonly used in Asia as primary therapy in treating early stages of certain types of cancer, although not as primary treatment in lung cancer.
-However, most Western studies are designed to evaluate the effectiveness of Chinese medicine in treating very late stage cancers.
+However, most Western studies are designed to evaluate the effectiveness of Chinese medicine in treating very late-stage cancers.
 Yet, this is frequently a stage when any treatment may be much less successful, harder to tolerate, or more difficult for patient compliance.
 The rationale for this research is that if it works in very late stages, then is it likely to work in earlier stages.
-However, in the traditional Chinese medicine literature, there is little indication that the recommended Chinese medicine therapies will stop cancer in a very late stage.
-Nevertheless, studies that focus on supportive treatment and palliative care in late stage disease may be helpful.
-Dismissing a treatment because it is not effective in very late stage cancer may deny scientists and practitioners the opportunity to study an effective treatment for early stage cancer.
+However, in traditional Chinese medicine literature, there is little indication that the recommended Chinese medicine therapies will stop cancer in a very late-stage.
+Nevertheless, studies that focus on supportive treatment and palliative care in late-stage disease may be helpful.
+Dismissing a treatment because it is not effective in very late-stage cancer may deny scientists and practitioners the opportunity to study an effective treatment for early-stage cancer.

 Synergy between Western and Chinese Medicine

-Western medicine may be improved by the simultaneous use of traditional Chinese medicine therapies.
-In China, and in some centers in the West, people undergoing chemotherapy, surgery, and radiation therapy treatment have the choice to use Chinese medicine therapies as adjuncts to decrease side effects and increase the efficacy of Western medical treatment.
+The simultaneous use of traditional Chinese medicine therapies may improve Western medicine.
+In China, and some centers in the West, people undergoing chemotherapy, surgery, and radiation therapy treatment have the choice to use Chinese medicine therapies as adjuncts to decrease side effects and increase the efficacy of Western medical treatment.

 Chinese Herbal Medicine

 There are many Chinese and Western herbs used by people with cancer.
-Herbs should be prescribed by a qualified certified practitioner of herbal medicine.
+A qualified, certified practitioner of herbal medicine should prescribe herbs.
 In some states, where practitioners are licensed to practice acupuncture or naturopathic medicine and are also qualified to practice herbal medicine, that is a big plus.
-Licensure in many states does not include herbal medicine.
-Therefore, national certifying bodies, such as the National Commission on the Certification of Acupuncture and Oriental Medicine, which gives diplomas based on professional qualifications (example – graduation from a nationally accredited college) in conjunction with passing a rigorous examination.
-My opinion is that licensed practitioners are required to adhere to professional standards for safety and more likely to be safe (their licenses depend on it), and they often use formulas that are practitioner based which generally have a higher safety and authenticity profile of herbal formulations.
+Licensure, in many states does not include herbal medicine.
+Therefore, national certifying bodies, such as the National Commission on the Certification of Acupuncture and Oriental Medicine, give diplomas based on professional qualifications (example – graduation from a nationally accredited college) in conjunction with passing a rigorous examination.
+My opinion is that licensed practitioners are required to adhere to professional standards for safety and more likely to be safe (their licenses depend on it).
+Licensed practitioners often use formulas that are practitioner-based, which generally have a higher safety and authenticity profile of herbal formulations.
 This may also be true for diplomates in states without licensure that includes herbal medicine.
 The patient may inquire about the professional training of the practitioner and the types of herbs used.

 Chinese Herbs Used in Adjunctive Cancer Treatment

-Some herbs may be contraindicated with some types of chemotherapy and others may improve the effect of chemotherapy.
-Herbal formulas based on Astragalus may increase effectiveness of platinum based chemotherapy.3 Furthermore, a large treatment effect was found when adding Astragalus-based herbal treatment to standard chemotherapy regimens for non-small cell lung cancer.
+Some herbs may be contraindicated with some types of chemotherapy, and others may improve the effect of chemotherapy.
+Herbal formulas based on Astragalus may increase the effectiveness of platinum-based chemotherapy.3 Furthermore, a large treatment effect was found when adding Astragalus-based herbal treatment to standard chemotherapy regimens for non-small cell lung cancer.
 Specifically, the Astragalus-based herbal treatment improves survival, increases tumor response, improves performance status, or reduces chemotherapy toxicity.3

 Formulas based on Ji Xue Teng (Spatholobus) are used to help support people with cancer during and after chemotherapy and radiation treatments.
-Anecdotal experience in our clinic suggests that a Spatholobus-based Chinese herbal formula designed by the author may help support patients undergoing cancer treatment (Marrow Plus®, Health Concerns, 8001 Capwell Drive, Oakland, CA 94621).
-Support includes improving levels of fatigue, improving blood counts and decreasing anemia and neutropenia, allowing for less side effects of medications, and importantly, increasing the ability of a person undergoing chemotherapy and radiation treatment to fulfill the treatment plan developed by the oncology team.
+Support includes improving levels of fatigue, improving blood counts and decreasing anemia and neutropenia, allowing for fewer side effects of medications, and importantly, increasing the ability of a person undergoing chemotherapy and radiation treatment to fulfill the treatment plan developed by the oncology team.